Hithaishi-H/Hithaishi/_pages/Field-Experiance.md

 ### Surveying work

-I have been involved in many survey projects and is competent in using the survey instruments(e.g. Level , Theodolite,Total Station ) and post processing of data and preparation of drawings.
+I have been involved in many survey projects and is competent in using survey instruments(e.g. Level , Theodolite,Total Station ) and post processing of data and preparation of drawings.

 ![](/images/Field_Work/Contmap.jpg){:width="25%" .align-center}
 <figcaption>